ngergs/crossplane-rs-unofficial/README.md

 ## Compile-time dependencies

-To run the protobuf codegen we need [protoc](https://protobuf.dev/installation/) at compile-time.
+The protocol buffer libraries used by the sdk need [protoc](https://protobuf.dev/installation/) at compile-time.

-The git submodules needs to be pulled for protobuf codegen to work (use e.g. `git submodule update --init --recursive`).

 ## Crates